Mitars/CustomerAccountSystems/README.md

 ## Core

-Keeps the business logic (commands and queries), interfaces and models and DTOs used by the other layers.
+Keeps the business logic (commands and queries), interfaces, models and DTOs used by the other layers.
 Executes the business logic and invokes the functions defined in the interfaces.
 Has no knowledge of any other layer.

 ## Data Access

-Houses the persistance and infrastructure code required to both save and read data to the database and communicate with external services.
+Houses the persistence and infrastructure code required to both save and read data to the database and communicate with external services.
 Implements the interfaces from the core layer.

 ***Note**: Ideally the Data Access layer should be split into Persistance and Infrastructure, where Persistance does communication with the database and the Infrastructure layer communicates with external systems.
 However because of the simplicity of these services (each of those project would contain 1-2 class) this logic was placed in the Data Access layer.*

 ## Tests

-Currently each service only has a set of integration tests which run a in-memory database and mock the external communication services.
-The tests execute by invoking the endpoints defined in the API layer, and assert the output from the service.
+Currently each service only has a set of integration tests that run an in-memory database and mock the external communication services.
+The tests execute by invoking the endpoints defined in the API layer and assert the output from the service.

 # Endpoints

 There are two ways to access the services.
 One is through the individual service endpoints.
 The other is through the Gateway layer.

-Currently the way the system is configured, is for frontend and all layers to only communicate though the gateway layer.
+Currently, the way the system is configured is for frontend and all layers to only communicate though the gateway layer.

 Cas.Customer.Api, Cas.Account.Api and Cas.Transaction.Api all have configured swagger and open API so their individual endpoint documentation can be visible by running the project.